US bids farewell to Trump hotel for luxury and access - ExBulletin

 The Trump Organization sold the lease for $ 375 million to an investment fund, which plans to reopen the hotel in the first months of 2022 as the Waldorf Astoria.

+“The Trump Hotel DC was an illuminated neon sign telling foreign countries and financial interests how to bribe the president and a stark reminder to Americans that his decisions as president were just as likely to concern his bottom line as our interests,” CREW said.
+Binding added.

-“Selling it now that it’s out of the office and the scam has dried up is, to say the least, too little, too late.”
+“Selling it now that it is no longer in office and the scam has dried up is, to say the least, too little, too late.”

+In an age of both misinformation and too much information, quality journalism is more crucial than ever.
+By subscribing you can help us get a good understanding of the story.

 Sources